 I stayed at the Dublin Guest Lodge and can highly recommend it!

-I drove the Panorama Route during the South African summer, in January.
+I drove the Panorama Route of South Africa during summer, in January.
 The area is known for its afternoon thunder storms, but it turns out that the morning fog was a bigger obstacle!
 God’s window was completely invisible throughout the day and it was misty around the Three Rondavels as well.
 The attractions in the valley and over the lowveld (along the R534 and the eastern side of the R532 ) run the biggest risk of being covered in fog.
 Lisbon and Berlin Falls are usually clear.

 During the drier and cooler months from May to August you have the best chance for clear views all round.